Rickard Rakell: International play

 As a native of Sweden, Rakell has represented his home country at both the junior and senior levels.
-He made his debut for Sweden at the 2011 World Junior Ice Hockey Championships.
-As the youngest member of Team Sweden, he helped them finish fourth in the world championship.
-He returned to Team Sweden again for the 2012 World Junior Ice Hockey Championships, where he scored two goals and three assists en route to a gold medal.
-Rakell represented Sweden at the junior level for the final time at the 2013 World Junior Ice Hockey Championships, where he helped them win a silver medal.
+He made his debut for Sweden junuor team at the 2011 World Junior Championships.
+As the youngest member of Sweden, he helped them finish fourth in the tournament.
+He then played in the 2012 World Junior Championships, where he recorded two goals and three assists en route to a gold medal.
+Rakell represented Sweden at the junior level for the final time at the 2013 World Junior Championships, where he helped them win a silver medal.

-Rakell made his senior debut at the 2018 IIHF World Championship, where he led Team Sweden to a gold medal.
+Rakell made his senior team debut at the 2018 World Championship, where he led Team Sweden to a gold medal.
 He accumulated six goals, including two game-winners, and eight assists for 14 points through 10 games.
-As a result of his outstanding play, Rakell was named to the WC All-Star Team.
+As a result of his outstanding play, Rakell was named to the tournament's All-Star Team.

-On February 4, 2025, Rakell was selected to replace William Karlsson on Team Sweden's roster for the 2025 4 Nations Face-Off.
+On 4 February 2025, Rakell was selected to replace William Karlsson on Sweden's roster for the 4 Nations Face-Off.

+On 2 Jan 2026, Rakell was named to his first Swedish Olympic roster, at the Milano Cortina 2026 games.

 Personal life

-While playing for the Ducks, Rakell and his then-fiance Emmeli created a charitable program called 67 Assists.
+While playing for the Ducks, Rakell and his then-fiancé Emmeli created a charitable program called 67 Assists, referencing Rakell's jersey number.
 The purpose of the charity was to provide opportunities for training service dogs in a live sporting event environment.

-Rakell and Emmeli had their first child during the 2022 offseason.
+Rakell and Emmeli married in August 2021, and their daughter was born in June 2022.
+Their son was born in April 2025.